 Gauge: 18 stitches and 26 rows = 10 x 10 cm in stockinette stitch

 The sample is made using: Drops Kid-Silk Mohair in colour #3.
-If Drops yarn isn't available in your country, you can source it via Etsy (I recommend a UK based seller for speed of shipping) or Wool Warehouse (if you're in NZ they don't charge GST, so this option works out a little cheaper).
+If Drops yarn isn't available in your country, you can source it via Etsy (I recommend a UK based seller for speed of shipping) or Wool Warehouse (this option works out a little cheaper).

 The cable tutorial shows a different number of stitches to the pattern, but the technique is the same.